maxrosenb/docs.sheetjs.com/docz/docs/03-demos/47-validation.md

 <!-- Write something about how we will use zod to make an array of this schema -->

-A schema for the whole sheet is defined as an array of these rows:
+A schema for the whole sheet can then be defined as an array of these rows:
 ```ts
 const spreadsheetSchema = z.array(rowSchema);
 ```